 - Pain, itching, bleeding, fluid, or rawness in the private areas

 It is essential that parents and loved ones be attentive and spot these or other troubling signs.
-Furthermore, a seasoned Michigan child sexual abuse lawyer who is familiar with the circumstances surrounding these incidents might be helpful as parents determine if their child was the subject of mistreatment.
+A knowledgeable lawyer who is familiar with the circumstances surrounding sexual abuse cases can be helpful in determining if a child was the subject of mistreatment.

-However, victims of sexual abuse as minors have legal rights to take action against their abusers, as well as against those who negligently permitted the abuse to occur.
+However, victims of sexual abuse as minors in Michigan have legal rights to take action against their abusers in the form of a civil case.
+They can also take action against those who negligently permitted the abuse to occur.
 Through a claim, requests might be made for recovery of the numerous damages a claimant has suffered, including emotional trauma, medical bills, and other financial burdens brought on by abuse.

 However, calculating the extent of a person’s losses is often confusing, especially when the estimation of non-economic damages can be subjective and nuanced.
-Fortunately, a detail-oriented Michigan lawyer who has experience handling child sexual abuse claims could help to fully assess and present a claimant’s losses.
+This is why it is important to retain someone who has experience handling child sexual abuse cases can help to fully assess and present a claimant’s losses.

 - 29000 Inkster Road